 “Oh, yes, of course!
 I’m so sorry!”

-"Sally, leave the customer alone and get back in the kitchen!
-You have orders up!"
+“Sally, leave the customer alone and get back to the kitchen!
+You have orders up!”

 “Yes, ma’am,” Sally replied to the second waitress, who had obviously just come on duty.
 “But I need to get this nice lady more coffee first.”